allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 }

 ```
-There are also several [value objects](https://martinfowler.com/bliki/ValueObject.html) wrapping fields such as id, title or content.
+There are also several [value objects](https://martinfowler.com/bliki/ValueObject.html) for fields such as id, title or content.
-These fields are immutable String values anyway, though introducing value objects allows you to encapsulate additional business logic or validation,
-as well as avoid passing several String values as method  or constructor arguments, which is generally a bad practice and may lead to bugs difficult to track:
-now if you accidentally swap values upon method call your code won't compile.

-In the next paragraphs we will go into detail about the overall service architecture, where other components are built around the
+Later we will go into detail about the overall service architecture, where other components are built around the
-aforementioned domain.
-Before we do so, I would like to give you a heads up by presenting it on a diagram, which shows how the actual elements
+domain.
+Before we do so, I'd like to give you a heads up by presenting it on a diagram, which shows how the actual elements
-of the underlying project are organized, rather than a generic conceptual example.
+of the underlying project are organized.
 <img alt="Architecture diagram" src="/img/articles/2020-05-09-hexagonal-architecture-by-example/ha_example.png"/>

 The project package structure also reflects the service architecture.